awsdocs/aws-go-developer-guide/doc_source/setting-up.rst

 Get AWS Credentials
 ===================

-The AWS SDK for Go requires AWS access keys to sign requests you send to AWS.
+The |sdk-go| requires AWS access keys to sign requests you send to AWS.
 This is how AWS authenticates your requests.
 AWS access keys consist of an access key ID and a secret access key.